 SPEAKERS' MEETINGS are held on the first Friday afternoon of each month at 2.00pm in the Parish Hall.
 These are fairly informal occasions with an invited speaker.

-The type of topic we have had in the past include:
+Some of the topics we have had recently include:

 A Poacher's Story